markimus-maximus/Camera-Rock-Paper-Scissors-Game/README.md

 # Camera-Rock-Paper-Scissors-Game

-This program is designed to simulate rock paper scissors game.
+First project with aiCore.
+This program is designed to simulate rock paper scissors game using a webcam.

-There are three functions which comprise the functionaility game: get_computer_choice, get_user_choice and get_winner
+There are three functions which comprise the functionaility game: `get_computer_choice`, `get_user_choice` and `get_winner`

 get_computer_choice uses the random function to generate one of rock, paper or scissors, which comprises the computer selection.